 Activities, Outings & Community Access

-Accompanying clients to activities of their choice, including social or community related activities.
+Accompanying clients with activities of their choice, including social or community-related activities.

-Minor repairs in homes such as changing light bulbs, changing batteries in smoke detectors, minor repairs to furniture, cupboard doors etc.
+Minor home repairs include changing light bulbs, batteries in smoke detectors, furniture, cupboard doors and more.

-Providing social support to Clients in their home
+Providing social support to clients in their homes.

 Personal Assistant (Admin)

 General administrative tasks including writing letters, posting mail and other administrative assistance.